Skip to content

 Power Platform Admin Configure environment-level moderation policies; review and approve moderation override requests for Zone 2+ agents; monitor moderation compliance across environments

-Copilot Studio Agent Author Set agent-level default moderation; configure topic-level moderation overrides per approved settings; define custom safety messages; document justification for moderation changes
+Copilot Studio Agent Author Set the agent-effective default per-prompt moderation (Conversational boosting system topic); configure per-topic moderation overrides per approved settings; define custom safety messages; document justification for moderation changes

 Purview Compliance Admin Configure audit log retention for moderation events; integrate moderation logs with Purview for compliance reporting; review blocked content trends for policy updates